Can the VA Reduce Your Disability Benefits? What to Know About a Reexamination Notice

 When Can the VA Change Your Disability Benefits?

-Re-examinations are usually scheduled within two to five years after the initial examinations, or they can take place any time there is material evidence of your change of condition.
+Re-examinations are usually scheduled within two to five years after the initial examinations.
+They can also take place any time there is material evidence of your change of condition.
 This could be evidence that your situation has improved or disappeared.

 The VA must establish substantial evidence of a change in condition before any change can occur to your service-connected disability rating.
 But you still need to be proactive to protect your rating and attend your reexamination appointment.